Readonly

 is set to false

-calls to write()
+subsequent calls to write()

-or end()
+end()

-result in an ERR_STREAM_DESTROYED
+will result in an

 error.
-This
+This is a

-is a destructive and immediate way to destroy a stream.
+destructive and immediate way to destroy a stream.

-Previous calls towrite()
+Previous calls to write()

-may not have drained,
+may not have

-and may trigger an ERR_STREAM_DESTROYED
+drained, and may trigger an

 error.
+Use

-Use end()
+end()

-instead of destroy if data should
+instead of destroy if data should flush

-flush before close, or wait for the
+before close, or wait for the 'drain'

-event before destroying the
+before destroying the stream.

 Once destroy()